binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 201 Judicial Notice of Adjudicative Facts

-The court may judicially notice an adjudicative fact that is not subject to reasonable dispute because it (1) is generally known within the court's territorial jurisdiction; or (2) can be determined from sources whose accuracy cannot reasonably be questioned.
+The court may judicially notice an adjudicative fact that is not subject to reasonable dispute if it (1) is generally known within the jurisdiction; or (2) can be determined from sources whose accuracy cannot reasonably be questioned.

-Judicial notice is a substitute for proof where the court accepts adjudicative facts as true without requiring formal presentation of evidence.
-Adjudicative facts are facts which concern the parties and are helpful in determining the proper outcome in the case; they can include science, history, government and court records, geography, and calendars.
+Judicial notice is a substitute for proof where the court accepts adjudicative facts as true (no evidence needed).
+Adjudicative facts are facts which concern the parties and are helpful in determining the proper outcome of the case; adjudicative facts can include science, history, government and court records, geography, and calendars.
 Judicial notice of legislative facts is not permitted under this rule.
 Once a fact is judicially noticed, it is accepted as true and no contradictory evidence is permitted on that issue.

-The court (1) may take judicial notice on its own; or (2) must take judicial notice if a party requests it and the court is supplied with the necessary information.
+The court (1) may take judicial notice on its own; or (2) must take judicial notice if a party requests it.
 The court may take judicial notice at any stage of the proceeding.
 There is no requirement that the opposing party be given notice of the intent to request judicial notice but can dispute the taking of judicial notice.

-On timely request, a party is entitled to be heard on the propriety of taking judicial notice and the nature of the fact to be noticed.
 If the court takes judicial notice before notifying a party, the party, on request, is still entitled to be heard.

 **Most highly tested area is jury instruction:**